 Comanche moon is a roots-rock, alt-country, "texicana" band from amarillo, Texas

 "Comanche Moon" is a term that originated on the Texas frontier during the Comanche wars.
-According to journalist S. C. Gwynne, "So many raids were made by moonlight that in Texas a full, bright spring or summer moon is still known as a Comanche Moon."* Blending the sounds and influences of their native Texas Panhandle, Comanche Moon has developed a unique sound that the band describes as "Texicana" that is rooted on strong original songwriting, carries influences of country, blues and folk music, with delivers with a rock and roll attitude.
+According to journalist S. C. Gwynne, "So many raids were made by moonlight that in Texas a full, bright spring or summer moon is still known as a Comanche Moon."* Blending the sounds and influences of their native Texas Panhandle, Comanche Moon has developed a unique sound that the band describes as "Texicana."
+Rooted in strong original songwriting, their sound carries influences of country, blues and folk music, delivered with a rock and roll attitude.

 Sense of place is central to the band's identity.
 Comanche Moon founders Chandler Sidwell and Mark Erickson each come from a long line of Texas cattle ranchers and wildcatters.
 Sidwell's family relocated to Texas from West Virginia in the 1930s and founded a cattle ranch in Wheeler County.
 Erickson, a sixth-generation Texan from frontier stock, was raised a cowboy on a remote cattle ranch in the Canadian River Valley.
 The band's sound grew up right out of the Panhandle dirt and represents the diversity of native sounds.
 The Texas panhandle has always been home to a strong tradition of fiddle music.
 The Scotch-Irish fiddle tradition that became bluegrass in the Appalachians percolated out to the Texas frontier during the great push West in the nineteenth century.
 Played by cowhands around campfires and chuck wagons, it took on certain folk and story-song characteristics while retaining the strong fiddle-driven melody lines characteristic of bluegrass.